 Regular readers will know that I am spoiler free for this Christmas season in Disneyland Paris, as much as I can be anyway.
 So because of that I’m almost certain I have the name wrong, but I am scared of seeing images that will spoil the surprise, so for now, the Christmas Band Show is what I’m going with.
 It takes place several times a day in the Videopolis Theatre, in place of the Jedi Training Academy, and for the longest time I thought it was just the Jingle Bell Boys back for another year.
 I say just, as this previously, and under a couple of names maybe, was a brass band playing Christmas songs with either Mickey Mouse or Goofy conducting.
 Not so!
 Apparently, according to friends who were there just last week, this show is much bigger, better and with a combination of said band, live singing and dancing.
 It has been heralded by many as the best thing about the 2017 Christmas season in Disneyland Paris.
 So something that was pretty low on our list of priorities, and something we would not have been bothered about missing, is now the number 1 thing we absolutely have to make sure we see.
 So although this list isn’t in order, the Christmas Band Show is in its rightful place if it were.

-This is something quite different for the Riley family, as we usually don’t make plans, deciding on the day where we want to eat, more often than not just a few minutes before, when Lucas declares that he is so hungry that his legs are getting tired.
+This is something quite different for my family, as we usually don’t make plans, deciding on the day where we want to eat, more often than not just a few minutes before, when my son declares that he is so hungry that his legs are getting tired.
 So for once, we have made a decison on where we will be dining on what days, and the choices were unanimous.
 On our first day we won’t have an in park meal as we arrive at 2pm, and we’ll only have 5 hours to roam Disneyland Park, so we plan to eat before we arrive and then grab something when we leave Disneyland Park after Illuminations.
 Also known as looking at each restaurant in despair as we walk through Disney Village, until we get to Earl of Sandwich, which will be the only establishment with empty seats.
 That’s fine though, as we love Earl of Sandwich – it’s pretty cheap, and the views over Lake Disney are fab, especially after dark.

 It’s always such a treet to get live country music in Cowboy Cookout.
 Food & atmosphere are superb.
 Best counter service in Disneyland Paris pic.twitter.com/8VoZSZOZg4